 - Accepting – letting go of the impulse to avoid, control or hold on to thoughts and feelings

-- Practicing a non-judgmental attitude, especially suspending self-criticism.
+- Practising a non-judgmental attitude, especially suspending self-criticism.

 Mindfulness is taught through attention and meditation skills which involve bringing attention to the breath and the body during stillness or movement.
 Similarly, Yoga is a self-practice and centres the awareness on the breath and postures and promotes inward-focus; the practitioner is then bestowed with a peaceful and content state of mind.